 Four charged following assault at Sea...

-Crack and cocaine was found in a west Rehoboth Beach home following an assault at a Rehoboth Beach motel.
-DELAWARE STATE POLICE PHOTO Four people face charges after police say two people were assaulted May 5 at the Sea Esta Motel IV near Rehoboth Beach.
+Four people face charges after police say two people were assaulted May 5 at the Sea Esta Motel IV near Rehoboth Beach.
+Police went to the motel after two people said they were inside their motel room and assaulted during a drug-related incident, said Sgt.

 Start the conversation, or Read more at Cape Gazette.